-OVERVIEW: The Whitehall Foundation supports researchers working in life sciences, with a focus on neurobiology.
+OVERVIEW: The Whitehall Foundation supports researchers that work in life sciences with an emphasis on neurobiology.

-PROFILE: The Whitehall Foundation awards grants to researchers working in the life sciences.
-While the foundation supports scientists at various stages of their careers, it focuses on those in early career and on more senior scientists transitioning into a new field of study.
+PROFILE: The Whitehall Foundation was founded in 1937 by George Monroe Moffett, a food science researcher at CPC International Inc. The foundation awards grants to researchers working in the life sciences.
+While Whitehall supports scientists at various stages of their careers, it prioritizes researchers in early career and “productive senior scientists” transitioning into a new field of study.

-Whitehall is currently interested in basic research in neurobiology, specifically, "investigations of neural mechanisms involved in sensory, motor, and other complex functions of the whole organism as these relate to behavior.”
+Whitehall funds basic research in neurobiology, specifically, "investigations of neural mechanisms involved in sensory, motor, and other complex functions of the whole organism as these relate to behavior.”
 The foundation does not support research in which disease is the primary focus unless that work offers new insights into “normal functioning.”

 Scientists who have or are expecting substantial support from other sources are not eligible for a Whitehall research grant.
 Whitehall defines “substantial” as $200,000 per year including direct and indirect expenses and the Principal Investigator’s salary.